Blog Hero

 a woman in sports gear holds a contact lens

-Let’s look at the exam process, the different types of contact lenses, and which contacts are best for sports.
+Othewise, let’s dive into how our Board-Certified eye doctors decide at the exam process, the different types of contact lenses, and which contacts are best for you for sports.

 Understanding Your Prescription